kcri-tz/kcri-cge-bap/README.md

 * To upgrade some backend to the latest on master (or some other branch), set their requested version to `master`, then run `scripts/update-backends.sh`.

-* Before committing a release to production, it aids reproducibility to run `scripts/pin-backend-versions.sh` which records the actual versions.
+* Before committing a release to production, for reproducibility, run `scripts/pin-backend-versions.sh` which records the actual versions.

 * Run tests after upgrading backends: